Robert-litts/ESPN-Fantasy-Data-Archive/README.md

  🏈 A Python application that extracts ESPN Fantasy Football league data and preserves it locally in case ESPN "misplaces" it in the future!
 Data is archived in both a local [Shelf](https://docs.python.org/3/library/shelve.html) file as well as in a PostgreSQL database.
 Archived data includes drafts, scores, rosters, transactions, and league settings!

+ ## Motivation

+ After my fantasy football league moved from ESPN to Sleeper following the 2021 season, I began looking for ways to preserve our historical league data.
+At some point after we moved, ESPN completely erased our fantasy football league from their website.
+Thankfully, I discovered that (most of) the data was still accessible through ESPN’s unofficial API.

+I created this project to organize and archive that data before it could be lost.
+In early 2025, ESPN permanently deleted all of my league history prior to 2018.
+Fortunately, I had already backed my data up before it could be lost.

+My hope is that this project helps others safeguard their fantasy football history before it’s gone for good.

 ## Features